Best Pull Up Bar For Home Gym

 Main Features:

-• Bar hight 84″
+• Bar height 84″

 • 42″ usable bar width

-• 500 lbs max pull up load
+• 500 lbs max pull-up load

 • Price varies with color options